adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## 10. Loading indicator issues.

-When a traditional page is requested, the browser shows a loading indicator custom to the browser, which provides the most accurate indication of when a page will finish loading.
-With client-side routing, you have to implement you're own version of this which is hard to do and inaccurate as Javascript doesn't have access to the same details the browser does.
+When a traditional page is requested, the browser shows a loading indicator custom to *that* browser, which provides the most accurate indication of when a page will finish loading.
+With client-side routing, you have to implement your own loading indicator which to detrimental to the User Experience for two reasons:

+Firstly, the Javascript implemented loading indicator is inaccurate in terms of progress, because it doesn't have access to progress information like the browser does and...

+...secondly, it's disorientating to the user because the individual gets used to the behaviour of *their* chosen browser and unconsciously and intuitively understands where to look for this information.
+A Javascript solution is always different depending on the implementation.

 ## 11. It's going to fail!